 Practice with Calculators

-Individual conductor ampacity per NEC 310.16 with temperature and bundling derating factors.
+Individual conductor ampacity and derating per NEC 310.16 with ambient-temperature correction, current-carrying conductor adjustment, and terminal-rating limits.

 Calculate voltage drop in conductors